adamgreig/stm32ral/README.md

 leading to undefined behaviour.

-The solution provided here is similar to `svd2rust`, though more granular: every peripheral instance has a `take() -> Option<&RegisterBlock>` function which returns the reference the first time it is called, and None thereafter.
+The solution provided here is similar to `svd2rust`, though more granular: every peripheral instance has a `take() -> Option<Instance>` function which returns `Some(Instance)` if the instance is not currently taken, and None if it is.
+You can therefore use this safe function in your code to obtain an Instance, and pass it (or a reference to it) on to any other functions that require it, while ensuring no other threads (or interrupt routines) can access the peripheral in safe code.
+When you're done using it, you can call `release(instance)` to make it available to `take()` again.

-You can therefore use this safe function in your code to obtain a reference once, and pass it on to any other functions that require it, while ensuring no other threads (or interrupt routines) can access the peripheral in safe code.
-The references are `!Sync` due to an interior `UnsafeCell`, so you cannot pass the `&RegisterBlock` between threads.
+However, you will often need to use peripherals in other contexts where it is awkward or impossible to safety pass the `Instance` around.

-However, you will often need to use peripherals in other contexts where it is awkward or impossible to safety pass the `&RegisterBlock` you first obtained.
+This crate provides a `*const RegisterBlock` which can be unsafely dereferenced for this purpose, and can be given directly in the macros in an unsafe context.
-This crate provides both an `unsafe get() -> &RegisterBlock` which always returns the reference, and a `*const RegisterBlock` which can be used for convenience with the macros.
-When using these unsafe features, you must ensure no data races will happen yourself (for instance, because an interrupt will only fire after you are doing initialising the peripheral and don't access it thereafter, or because you use your own mutex to ensure exclusive access, etc).
+When using these unsafe features, you must ensure no data races will happen yourself (for instance, because an interrupt will only fire after you are done initialising the peripheral and don't access it thereafter, or because you use your own mutex to ensure exclusive access, etc).

 ## Contributing